-The law prohibits forced or compulsory labor.
-However, the government mobilized the population for construction and other labor projects, including on Sundays, the one day off a week.
-"Reformatory labor" and "reeducation through labor," sometimes of entire families, have traditionally been common punishments for political offenses.
+The law prohibits forced or compulsory labor, including forced child labor (see Section 7.c.).
+Nonetheless, the government mobilized the population for construction and other labor projects.
+"Reformatory labor" and "re-education through labor," sometimes of entire families, have traditionally been common punishments for political offenses.
 Forced and compulsory labor in such activities as logging, mining, tending crops, and manufacturing continued to be the common fate of political prisoners.
-Reeducation involved memorizing speeches by Kim Il Sung and Kim Jong Il.
+Re-education involved memorizing speeches by Kim Il Sung and Kim Jong II.